ropensci-archive/roweb2/content/blog/2018-08-14-where-to-bird.md

 general and rOpenSci in particular.
 Although the series use cases will mostly feature *birds*, it’ll be the occasion to highlight rOpenSci’s packages that are more widely applicable, so read on no matter what your field is!
+Moreoever, each post should stand on its own.

 A logical first step in this birder’s guide to rOpenSci is to use R to find where to observe birds!
-In this blog post, we shall use rOpenSci packages accessing open geographical data to locate and visualize where to observe birds near a given location.
+In this blog post, we shall use **rOpenSci packages accessing open geographical data** to locate and visualize where to observe birds near a given location.

 ### First of all, where are we now?